flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/05_takeoff-climb-cruise.md

 `COMM FREQUENCY .....................................................
 CHECK`<br/>

-- Check ECAM - NO blue writing should be visible for these:
+??? tip "Check ECAM"
+    - Press T.O.
+Config button below the ECAM to check takeoff configuration.
+    NO blue writing should be visible for the following.
+If there is blue writing, that is an indication that the aircraft is NOT ready for takeoff and the issue in question should be addressed immediately. <p style="color:yellow; font-size:18px;">TODO: update screenshot with new ECAM</p>

 `AUTO BRAKE ...........................................................
 MAX`<br/>
 `SIGN ..................................................................
 ON`<br/>